akaliutau/gcp-grimoire/notes/02_google_cloud_console.md

 Google offers integrations for publicly hosted git repositories on GitHub and BitBucket.
 With the click of a button, one can clone git repositories into their Cloud Shell $HOME directory and then open them in a new Cloud Shell Code Editor session.

-1 Visit the git repository (https://github.com/akalu/gcp-grimoire) and click Open in Cloud Shell.
+1 Visit the git repository (https://github.com/akaliutau/gcp-grimoire) and click Open in Cloud Shell.

-2 In the shell window, go to the Cloud Shell demo directory with cd code.
+2 In the shell window, go to the Cloud Shell demo directory (`/code/02`)

 3 Install node dependencies with ```npm install```